 The Paleoarchaeology Laboratory is in Room 016 of the Anthropology Building (10 Sachem Street, New Haven) at Yale University.
 It features both comparative osteological specimens as well as fossil collections.
 In addition to its primary purpose as a zooarchaeological research facility, this lab includes resources for students and researchers to collect data on ancient ornaments, stone tools, and other remains that are commonly found at archaeological sites.

 The comparative osteological collection currently features a limited range of mammalian, avian, and reptilian taxa, but it is constantly growing.
 The comparative taphonomic collection contains a large assemblage of small mammals fed (in a deceased state) under controlled conditions to raptors and Komodo dragons at Zoo Atlanta.
 Large mammal bones have also been cut-marked and percussion-marked as archaeological references.
-Because of its affiliation with the Yale Peabody Museum of Natural History, students and researchers may check out research specimens that will further aid them in their identifications in the lab.
+Because of its affiliation with the Yale Peabody Museum, students and researchers may check out research specimens that will further aid them in their identifications in the lab.

 The Paleoarchaeology Laboratory is also the temporary home for fossil collections on loan and under active study.

 Current Lab Members

 Hannah Keller – Ph.D.
 Student

 Benjamin Davies, Tony Massini Postdoctoral Fellow in Data Science

 Dr. Advait Jukar – YIBS Donnelley Postdoctoral Fellow

 Dr. Kendra Sirak – Ph.D.
 Student

 Dr. Emma James – Ph.D.
 Student